kdrag0n/quicklock/server-rs/README.md

 Alice generates the following credentials, saved in **LockClientState**:

-- Primary ClientSig keypair
+- ClientSigSecretKey
-- Delegation ClientSig keypair (for delegating new devices only)
+- DelegationClientSigSecretKey (for delegating new devices only)
 - **AuditClientState**
-  - MAC key for authenticating requests with Auditor
+  - AuditMacKey
-  - AEAD key for encrypting request envelopes
+  - EnvelopeEncKey

 This must be done after getting a PairingChallenge in order to generate the key with the correct attestation challenge on Android.
 On Android devices, both keypairs must be generated with the following parameters:

-- Attestation challenge = Pairingchallenge *ID*
+- Attestation challenge = PairingChallenge *ID*
 - Key validity start = now
 - Device properties attestation = true
 - Purpose = Signing with SHA-256 digest